-One wild cave, Little Muddy, will remain open each winter from October 1st to April 1st for those who can demonstrate cave conservation ethics, experience caving, and certify that their equipment is clean and disinfected.
+One wild cave, Little Muddy, will remain open each winter from October 1st to April 1st for those with a wild caving permit.

 Cave Closure Dates